On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part II: digital nets and sequences: Preliminaries

 This means that the van der Corput sequence is quasi-uniform.
 With the additional point at $x=1$, the mesh ratio is uniformly bounded by $b$, which proves that the optimal mesh ratio of $2$, shown in \cite[Theorem~1.1]{PZ23}, can be achieved in the case $b=2$.

-As another well-known one-dimensional infinite sequence, the Kronecker sequence $\{\{i\alpha\}\mid i=0,1,\ldots\}$, where $\{x\}=x-\lfloor x\rfloor$ denotes the fractional part of $x\ge 0$, was recently shown to be quasi-uniform if and only if $\alpha$ is badly approximable \cite{G24b}.
-Under the same condition, the Kronecker sequence also achieves the optimal order of the star discrepancy.
-This result will be generalized significantly to the multi-dimensional case in \cite{DGLPSxx}.

-So far, there are not many results available on the quasi-uniformity of QMC point sets for dimensions $d\ge 2$.
-The covering radius, however, has been well studied under the name of \emph{dispersion} \cite[Chapter~6]{N92}.
-For example, any $(t,m,d)$-net $Q_{b^m}$ in base $b$, or the first $b^m$ points from any $(t,d)$-sequence $Q_{b^m}$ in base $b$, satisfy the following upper bound on the covering radius:
+We have stated in Part I that the covering radius has been well studied under the name of \emph{dispersion} \cite[Chapter~6]{N92}.
+In particular, any $(t,m,d)$-net $Q_{b^m}$ in base $b$, or the first $b^m$ points from any $(t,d)$-sequence $Q_{b^m}$ in base $b$, satisfy the following upper bound on the covering radius: